-See May 1, 2019 Project Proposal.
+2 See May 1, 2019 Project Proposal.

-DOT analyzed New York City neighborhoods for EV registration density, housing and land use characteristics (i.e., off-street parking availability), travel destinations, and anchor institutions, such as educational campuses and medical centers to determine where to locate the demonstration chargers.
+3 DOT analyzed New York City neighborhoods for EV registration density, housing and land use characteristics (i.e., off-street parking availability), travel destinations, and anchor institutions, such as educational campuses and medical centers to determine where to locate the demonstration chargers.
 Within target neighborhoods, DOT further identified street locations that would provide high public visibility, high likelihood of parking turnover, and potential for overlapping use cases such as day/night shift work, and/or overnight residential parking.
 These locations were vetted through a public engagement process including elected officials, community boards, and private citizens.
 The guidelines were based on the report Curb Enthusiasm: Deployment Guide for On-Street Electric Vehicle Charging from WXY Architecture + Urban Design and Barretto Bay Strategies, commissioned by New York State Energy Research and Development Authority ("NYSERDA"), New York State Department of Transportation, in partnership with the New York City Mayor's Office of Sustainability and the New York City DOT, published in September 2018.

-We believe Curbside EV charging stations have a significant role in the EV charging ecosystem If public EV charging options are made available and visible in New York City Then EV drivers will add them to their portfolio of charging solutions Then public awareness of EVs and charging options will encourage more consumers to consider EV adoption We believe Curbside EV charging is financially viable and scalable.
-If marketing and customer engagement approaches lead to sales growth And the charging network has an anchor customer And cost control and operational performance limits expenses Then curbside charging can be a profitable business opportunity
+Curbside EV charging stations have a significant role in the EV charging ecosystem We believe Then public awareness of EVs and charging options will encourage more consumers to consider EV adoption If marketing and customer engagement approaches lead to sales growth And the charging network has an anchor customer rbside EV charging is financially viable and alable.
+And cost control and operational performance limits expenses Then curbside charging can be a profitable business opportunity